What Is Wirearchy ?/div>

 Knowledge, trust, credibility and an aim for some sort of result (a purpose, in other words) are core elements of human social activity and as people are connected peer-to-peer, they are becoming the most potent areas upon which to concentrate to create perceptible tangible value.

-I believe the shifts in power and authority are showing up in clear ways all around us, for better and for worse.
+The shifts in power and authority are showing up in clear ways all around us, for better and for worse.
 The shift can be seen in daily events and in the ways peoples’ working lives and behaviours are changing, in the ways they are becoming more or less well-informed, and in consumption patterns for much of what they are buying and using.
 Examples are reported on regularly, as the impacts of living in the interconnected digital infrastructure of an electronic age take root.
 It is clearly implied by the phenomenon of e-everything.

 Interconnected access to information, knowledge and instantaneous communications provides the modern equivalent to the dynamics created by the invention of the printing press – information distributed (much) more widely and in many cases today almost instantly … certainly at speeds that allow the rhythm of a conversation back and forth but in ways that leave a pragmatic actionable record of that conversation.